uwe-app/website/site/docs/getting-started/new-project.md

 description = "Create a new project from blueprints, folders or repositories"
 +++

 {{> components}}

 ## Create Project

-The quickest way to create a new project is to use the default project blueprint using the `uws` program:
+Once you have an [installation]({{ link "/docs/installation/" }}) the quickest way to create a new project is to use the default project blueprint using the `uws` program:

 ```text
 uws init project-name